 Congratulations!
 You've gotten this far – your mural is finished.
 Now you need to protect it to ensure that it stays vibrant and beautiful for a long time to come.

 The final step to finishing your painted wall mural is to seal it.
-This means applying a varnish.
+This means applying an isolation coat and a varnish.
 Use a clear, non-yellowing archival varnish in a matte or satin sheen.
 (Glossy varnish would be too reflective for a wall mural, and probably look weird under interior lighting conditions.)
 Choose a varnish that is removable, in case you need to get underneath the varnish for conservation purposes.
 (Who knows, they might take out your wall and put it in a museum someday!)

 To apply the varnish, refer to the back of the bottle for the correct ratio of varnish to water.
 Start in a corner, using a wide paintbrush to brush on the varnish, going in a cross-hatching manner (little x's) across the wall.
 This varnish mural technique will help the varnish look more even.
 Voila!
 Your fabulous wall mural is complete!

 For more information, Golden has a section on their website that explains how you should use their products on murals.

 Follow these mural painting tips to ensure a smooth mural painting process!

 - Make sure kids, dogs, and other creatures of curiosity steer well clear of the mural while the paints or varnish are still wet.

 - Use an acrylic matte medium or glazing liquid to thin your paints.
 This is very important!
 When painting on canvas at an easel, you are more likely to use water to thin your paints – but if you are painting on a wall, there is more chance that the watery paint will trickle down the wall and streak paint on whatever you've already painted.
 So be sure to use an acrylic medium instead of water, although you can use a bit of water to help keep your brush moist and to keep your paints from drying out.